sPyOpenSource/jcore/README.md

 totally architecture and ABI agnostic.
 Level 1 expects these symbols at pre-defined addresses, level 2 loaders parse the symbol table in executable to get the actual addresses.

 The RAM (up to 16G) is identity mapped in the positive address range.
-Interrups are turned off and code is running in supervisor mode.
+Serial console is configured for 115200 baud, 8 data bits, no partity and 1 stop bit.
+Interrups are turned off and code is running in supervisor mode (ring 0 / EL1).

 The screen is properly set up with a 32 bit packed pixel linear framebuffer, mapped at the negative address defined by the `fb` symbol.
 Level 1 loaders limit the framebuffer size somewhere around 4096 x 4096 pixels (depends on scanline size